microtrain/bootcamp/09-PHP/05-MailgunAPI.md

 ./mailgun.sh
 ```

-If you see a [json](http://www.json.org/) response similar to this, your sand box account is working.
+If you see a [json](http://www.json.org/) response similar to this, your sandbox account is working.

 ```json
 {